Integration in a nested iframe

 </script>

 The script must include the target attribute.
-Its container attribute must match the poll unit's div id (see below).
+Its container attribute must match the Poll Unit's div id (see below).

 <div id="outerwrapper">